My Cocker Spaniel Is Messing In My Kitchen!

 Our cocker started doing this as well.
 But only at night when he would get up to go out.
 I changed our floor cleaner to one that did not have ammonia in it, and after a week, he stopped.

-Just my own personal thought, but I think that in the middle of the night, he used his nose, and could smell the ammonia and figured that is what his bathroom smelled like.
+Just my own personal thought, but I think that in the middle of the night, he sniffs around and can still smell the ammonia scent from his pee in the carpet and figured that is what his bathroom smelled like.